saaiilbasnet/saaiilbasnet/README.md

 🚀 About Me

-🌟 Who I am: I am a student of BCSIT (1st year) in Medhavi College and a quick learner.
+🌟 Who I am:Student of BCSIT (1st year) at Medhavi College.

 💼 What I do: Currently Learning Web Development and Ui/Ux.